Contents

 Town planning

-Jigalong Layout Plan No.2 was prepared in accordance with State Planning Policy 3.2 Aboriginal Settlements, and was endorsed by the community in 2005 and the Western Australian Planning Commission in 2006.[11]
+Jigalong Layout Plan No.2 was prepared in accordance with State Planning Policy 3.2 Aboriginal Settlements.
+It was endorsed by the community in 2005 and the Western Australian Planning Commission in 2006.[11]

 In popular culture